insidewhy/cc.loader/README.md

 testing
 =======
 ```
-% git clone git://github.com/nuisanceofcats/ccloader.git
+% git clone git://github.com/nuisanceofcats/cc.loader.git
-% cd ccloader
+% cd cc.loader
 % npm test
-ccloader test server listening on: 8012
+cc.loader test server listening on: 8012
 please go to http://localhost:8012/
 ```

 FAQ
 ===
  * What does the name mean?
 I like [C.C.
 Lemon](http://en.wikipedia.org/wiki/C.C._Lemon)
  * Why not [RequireJS](http://requirejs.org/)? - RequireJS supports a lot of things, but has a large manual so it can be perceived as rather difficult to use.
-I prefer to use the namespacing system ccloader provides over assigning every dependency to a variable as in RequireJS.
+I prefer to use the namespacing system cc.loader provides over assigning every dependency to a variable as in RequireJS.